 If planning to go in another other direction, BCN airport is the best option to pick-up and deliver as public transport to BCN airport is excellent - both by bus and train - and the car rental agencies are open long hours there (usually 24/7).

-I was meeting a friend in Barcelona airport on our way south for our "Spanish" roadtrip, so I arranged to rent a car at the airport from Europcar.
+I was meeting a friend in Barcelona airport for our southern "Spanish" roadtrip, so I arranged to rent a car with Europcar prior to my.

-The kiosk is easily located after exiting customs and was easy and convenient.
+The kiosk is located after exiting customs and was very easy, efficient and convenient to get to.
 I arranged for and pre-paid my rental via the internet prior to arriving Barcelona.
-At the kiosk I was aksed for my license (I also had an international drivers license as well), my reservation information and my credit card information.
-I was traveling with a friend and wanted him to also drive, so he paid the additional dirver fee.
+At the kiosk I was aksed for my license (I also had an international drivers license), my reservation information and my credit card information.
+I was traveling with a friend and he also wanted to drive, so he paid the additional driver fee that was not included in the price.

-The staff was friendly and informative and we were given our key after 10 minutes of paperwork, along with a map (we had a navigation system though) and instructions on where our car was parked.
-I'd definitely rent from Europcar in Barcelona again if the need arises.
+The staff was friendly and informative and we were given our key 10 minutes after all the paperwork was done along with a map (we had a navigation system though) and instructions on where our car was parked and how to exit.

 Please note that I get an excellent rate based on the time of year I was traveling which happened to be around the Christmas/New Year holiday.